bsc-pm/ovni/doc/user/runtime/trace_spec.md

 Each process directory contains:

-- The metadata file `metadata.json`.
+- The process metadata file `metadata.json`.
+- The thread streams, composed of:
+    - The binary stream like `thread.123.obs`
-- The thread streams like `thread.123.obs`.
+    - The thread metadata like `thread.123.json`

 ## Process metadata

+!!!
+Important

+	Process metadata has version 2

-The metadata file contains important information about the trace that is invariant during the complete execution, and generally is required to be available prior to processing the events in the trace.
+The process metadata file contains important information about the trace that is invariant during the complete execution, and generally is required to be available prior to processing the events in the trace.

 The metadata is stored in the JSON file `metadata.json` inside each process directory and contains the following keys:

 - `version`: a number specifying the version of the metadata format.
-- `model_version`: a string with the version of each model supported by the emulator.
+  Must have the value 2 for this version.
 - `app_id`: the application ID, used to distinguish between applications running on the same loom.
 - `rank`: the rank of the MPI process (optional).